Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Episodic Reinforcement Learning in Deterministic Systems

-In this paper, we consider an episodic reinforcement learning (RL) problem in which an agent repeatedly interacts with a discrete-time finite-horizon deterministic system, and refer to each interaction as an {\it episode}.
+We consider a class of reinforcement learning problems in which an agent repeatedly interacts with an unknown discrete-time deterministic finite-horizon Markov decision process (MDP).
+Each interaction is referred to as an \emph{episode}, and the agent's objective is to maximize the expected cumulative reward over episodes.
 The system is identified by a sextuple $\mdp=\left(\state, \action, H, F, R, S\right)$, where $\state$ is the state space, $\action$ is the action space, $H$ is the horizon, $F$ is a system function, $R$ is a reward function and $S$ is a sequence of states.
 If action $a \in \action$ is selected while the system is in state $x \in \state$ at period $t=0,1,\cdots, H-1$, a reward of $R_t(x,a)$ is realized; furthermore, if $t<H-1$, the state transitions to $F_t(x,a)$.
 Each episode terminates at period $H-1$, and then a new episode begins.
 The initial state of episode $j$ is the $j$th element of $S$.

 To represent the history of actions and observations over multiple episodes, we will often index variables by both episode and period.
 For example, $x_{j,t}$ and $a_{j,t}$ denote the state and action at period $t$ of episode $j$, where $j=0,1,\cdots$ and $t=0,1,\cdots, H-1$.
 To count the total number of steps since the agent started learning, we say period $t$ in episode $j$ is time $jH+t$.